-d) a letter from the Director summarizing the case for appointment (see section 2.5.7)

-e) a tally of the votes of all those members of the department who would normally vote if this were an internal case (those of equal or higher rank, and all tenured faculty if continuing appointment is involved).
+d) a letter from the Director summarizing the case for appointment (see section 2.5.7) e) a tally of the votes of all those members of the department-University Libraries who would normally vote if this were an internal case (those of equal or higher rank, and all tenured faculty if continuing appointment is involved).

-4. EVALUATION BY THE APPOINTMENT AND PROMOTION COMMITTEE
+4. EVALUATION BY THE COMMITTEE ON LIBRARY PERSONNEL POLICYAPPOINTMENT AND PROMOTION COMMITTEE

-4.1 The Appointment and Promotion Committee will review and evaluate the file.
+4.1 The Committee on Library Personnel PolicyAppointment and Promotion Committee will review and evaluate the file.
 Prior to reaching a decision the Committee may seek additional information.
 Substantively new information affecting the evaluation of the candidate will be shared with the department prior to forwarding a recommendation so that the Director will have an opportunity to respond.
 This communication will be in keeping with the principle of confidentiality respecting the sources of that information.